divios/jCommands/README.md

 ```

 As you can see, it comes with various methods to assert the functions of the command and
-some predefined arguments, that will tabComplete automatically for you, in this case,
+some predefined arguments that will tabComplete automatically for you, in this case,
 PlayerArgument returns all the online players in the server, although it can be override.